-In planning events, the program board is intended to be an information radiator for the timing, dependencies, and risks in the program.
+In planning events, the Program Board is intended to be an information radiator for the timing, dependencies, and risks in the program.
 It shows complexity around dependencies, risks to meeting milestones, teams who have too much on their plate, and dependencies that have not been accepted and committed to yet.
-If you are interested in learning how to license the Program Board Builder, please contact Mike Shalloway.

-The Net Objectives Program Board Builder is a tool that removes all of these challenges, and the constraints imposed by these challenges, allowing groups to focus on creating, updating, and responding to the plan quickly and efficiently, both during and after the planning event.
+The Net Objectives Program Board Builder removes all of these challenges and the constraints imposed by these challenges, allowing groups to focus on creating, updating, and responding to the plan quickly and efficiently, both during and after the planning event.

 These benefits are described in more detail after explaining how the tool works.
 This overview is completed to give a sense of the value of the tool.

 The Program Board Builder is as simple to use as entering information into a spreadsheet.
 In fact, that’s all you do (a Jira and VSTS integration module is in the works).
-The board operates on a CSV file that is generated from a shared document such as an Excel Sheet or a google sheet.
-Click here to see how it actually run it.
+The board operates on a CSV file that is generated from a shared document such as an Excel Sheet or a Google sheet.
+Read more about how to run the Program Board Builder.

-We’ll run through using the board in the following example.
+We will run through using the board in the following example.
 Figure 2 shows the board after a single entry.
-In this case MBI “M6” (rightmost column) is dependent upon story “S17” (“Mockingbirds 3rd sprint).
+In this case, MBI “M6” (rightmost column) is dependent upon story “S17” (“Mocking Birds Sprint 3).
 The red borders indicate that the dependency has been noted but not committed to.

 Completing the board

 Continue this process, entering stories and dependencies and making agreements, until you create the finished board such as shown in Figure 4.